 HPE 200 - Promoting Health and Well-Being in Schools (3)

 Students develop competencies in content knowledge and skills to address critical health issues facing children and youth.
 Application of strategies to promote healthy behaviors and well-being in schools are explored.
+This is a Writing in the Discipline (WID) course.

 Offered: Fall, Spring.